42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Get the attachment

-Get a video attachement object
+Retrieve a specific attachment object.

 ### Example